tedgin/properties/README.md

 Built on top of
-[weavejester's environ library](https://github.com/weavejester/environ), this library unifyies property determination into a single interface that supports but does not require type checking and validation.
+[weavejester's environ library](https://github.com/weavejester/environ), this library unifies property determination into a single interface that supports but does not require type checking and validation.
 It currently supports retrieving configuration values from command line arguments, environment variables, JVM system properties, and Java system properties.

 ## example.clj